The <cite> HTML Tag

 The <cite></cite>

-tag is a semantic element that is used to denote a referenced piece of work, such as a book, an essay, a film, a musical or even a tweet.
+element to denote a referenced piece of work, such as a book, an essay, a film, a musical or even a tweet.

 Many browsers style the content of a <cite></cite>